dotnet/dotNext/docs/features/core/sync.md

 * Writer lock
 * Semaphore

 This unification is implemented in the form of the single type [Lock](xref:DotNext.Threading.Lock).
 It exposes the same set of acquisition methods for each lock type described above.
-The acquired lock is represented by [lock holder](xref:DotNext.Threading.Lock.Holder).
+The acquired lock is represented by [lock scope](xref:DotNext.Threading.Lock.Scope).
 The only purpose of this object is to hold the acquired lock.
-The lock can be released using `Dispose` method of the holder.
+The lock can be released using `Dispose` method of the scope.

 ```csharp
 using DotNext.Threading;